Elevated Slabs - Analysis

 Max Iterations: This is the maximum number of analytical iterations the program will go before it stops.

-Note: When the Long Term Deflection is turned on, the program will NOT use simplified methods for Cracked Slabs (Icr).
+Note: When Long Term Deflection is turned on, the program will NOT use simplified methods for Cracked Slabs (Icr) when calculating deflections for these internal load combinations listed above.
+The simplified method using Icr factor is still used in the user defined load combinations in the Load Combinations spreadsheet.

 Long Term Deflection Results